 However, today they are famous as two separate entities that are in no way directly related to each other.

 Today they are widely accepted to be two completely separate fields altogether.
-Astronomy is the scientific study of the universe and everything in it, whilst astrology is a more esoteric, superstitious and generally pseudo-scientific practice.
+Astronomy is the scientific study of the universe and everything in it, whilst astrology is considered more esoteric, superstitious and generally pseudo -scientific practice.
+In Jothisha there are dictums written by Rishis and Sages that may be not easy for people to comprehend and requires intense dedication.

 During the Ancient Babylon and Greece Days